The proposed Gisborne Regional Freshwater Plan will be publicly notified on 10 October 2015.

 The proposed plan and appendices including the Section 32 evaluation, summary evaluation and changes to existing RMA plans went to the August council meeting for noting.

 Freshwater plan development in New Zealand is guided by the National Policy Statement for Freshwater Management 2014 (NPS-FM) which was revised and came into effect on 1 August 2014.
 The NPS-FM is part of a series of reforms to improve freshwater management at the National level.
 It now includes the National Objectives Framework that directs how councils are to go about setting freshwater objectives, limits and targets.

 For further information on the NPS-FM, visit Ministry for the Environment's website (external link)

-We are developing a Freshwater Plan to help manage the availability and quality of freshwater in the Gisborne region.
+In December 2010 we set up the Freshwater Advisory Group (FWAG) a group representing a wide range of interest in water across the region.
+We started developing a Freshwater Plan to help manage the availability and quality of freshwater in the Gisborne region.

-All reports relating to the development of the Freshwater Management Plan can be read on the Freshwater reports page
+Background technical reports can be read on the Freshwater reports page

-The Ministry for the Environment's video explains why it's necessary for us to prepare a Freshwater Plan for our region.
+The Ministry for the Environment's video explains why it's necessary for us to prepare a Freshwater Plan for the region.